We’re thrilled to announce our first Lead LA cohort!

 John J. Lulejian is an Assistant United States Attorney (AUSA) with the United States Attorney’s Office for the Central District of California, where he specializes in prosecuting international matters, as well as violent and organized crime.
 John was the United States Department of Justice’s Resident Legal Advisor to the Republic of Armenia, where he promoted the rule of law, and an AUSA in the Western District of Washington, where he prosecuted international drug trafficking organizations and persons who sexually exploited children.
 Prior to becoming a federal prosecutor, John practiced complex civil and criminal litigation with two international law firms in Los Angeles and served as a judicial law clerk for a United States District Judge.
 Before becoming a lawyer, he was an engineer for a semiconductor manufacturing company in the Silicon Valley.
 John is a graduate of the Temple University School of Law, Harvey Mudd College, and Claremont McKenna College.

-Corey Matthews is a nonprofit executive with a decade of experience designing and evaluating community-based programs in a variety of social policy arenas.
-He currently serves as the Vice President of LeadersUp where he leads three markets in advancing the national technical assistance portfolio that is comprised of workforce development and government innovation projects.
-He also oversees the internal impact department focusing on continuous improvement and strategy development.
-Corey has facilitated initiatives to serve underrepresented communities and has worked in think tanks, local government and nonprofits throughout his professional career.
+Corey Matthews is a nonprofit executive with more than a decade of experience designing, evaluating and leading community-based programs in a variety of social policy arenas.
+He currently serves as the Chief Operating Officer of Community Coalition – a permanent community-based institution in South Los Angeles – where he participates on the executive team to advance internal leadership development and strategic planning processes.
+Throughout his professional career, Corey has facilitated initiatives to serve underrepresented communities and has worked in think tanks, local government and nonprofits committed to changing systems and reducing poverty.
 He holds both a Bachelor of Arts in Psychology and a Master of Arts in Urban Education from the University of California, Los Angeles and a Master of Public Policy from the University of California, Berkeley.
 A native of South (Central) Los Angeles, Corey joins Coro Lead LA to deepen his capacity to solve some of society’s most urgent issues.

 Interim Executive Director, Designmatters